AlexKirko/not-space-invaders/README.md

 ## Installation instructions

-This is a Viasual Studio project, and the required external libraries are included.
+This is a Visual Studio project, and the required external libraries are included.
 The solution is inside the `SpaceInvadersCPP` folder It should run on Windows NVIDIA after cloning.
-If not in Windows or running another OS, comment out `#define NVIDIA_GPU` in the main file, and you should be fine.
-This code forces the program to run on a non-integrated NVIDIA GPU on Windows instead of the pathetic integrated one.
-You might need something similar on a different system, if the program ends up writing on the cardboard box that is the integrated graphics adapter.
+If not in Windows or running on another GPU, comment out `#define NVIDIA_GPU` in the main file, and you should be fine.
+That bit of code forces the program to run on a non-integrated NVIDIA GPU on Windows instead of the pathetic integrated one.
+You might need something similar on a different system if the program ends up running on the cardboard box that is the integrated graphics adapter.

-More detailed instructions will follow once I'm done playing with it.
+More detailed instructions will follow once I'm done playing with the project.